 Meetings are also a forum for LYC to:

 - Organise youth events / activities;

 - Provide feedback or comments on Council policies or development applications;

-- Be consulted about particular youth issues or initiatives;
+- Be consulted about particular youth issues or initiatives; and

 - Receive training on particular issues or skills.